Agency for Japanese brands launching in the US

 The Tokyo business is real.
 Standing inside the keiretsu, the Mitsubishi or Toyota supply chain, the precision-electronics ecosystem, the medtech tier defined by Olympus, Terumo, and Sysmex, and the zaibatsu-descendant capital base has been earned through generations of process discipline, supplier accountability, and category leadership at global scale.
 Revenue is validated.
 The decision is made to put weight into the US market.
 A US subsidiary opens, a US distribution channel begins, a US procurement entry moves forward, a US co-investment runs, or a portfolio company starts its American commercialisation.
 The first ninety days do not match the model.
 US meetings happen.
 US follow-up goes cold.

 The instinct is to lead with specification depth, defer to existing US peer hierarchy, avoid overclaim, and let the work speak.
-The instinct is right at home and wrong for the American reader.
+The instinct is right at home and wrong for the American buyer.
 Japanese commercial culture signals seriousness through restraint, consensus, and engineering depth.
-US procurement readers, US co-investors, and US distributors read the same emphasis as deference, missing commercial position, or technical-only output.
-The American reader does not interpret restraint as authority.
+US procurement buyers, US co-investors, and US distributors evaluate the same emphasis as deference, missing commercial position, or technical-only output.
+The American buyer does not interpret restraint as authority.
 They interpret the absence of an outcome claim as the absence of a US position.

 The American buyer is not asking for less rigour.
 They are asking for the category, the outcome, and the US peer set.
 Tokyo firms lead with specification, defer to the US incumbent, and omit the rest.
 House view on Tokyo to US entry